-Another quick technique to help you physically loosen up right before that big game is an abbreviation of the progressive muscle relaxation exercise.
+Another quick technique to help you physically loosen up right before that big meet/event is an abbreviation of the progressive muscle relaxation exercise.
 It involves focusing on any part of you that feels tight at the moment and deliberately tightening it even more for a short amount of time before then releasing the tension.
-For example, let's say that you have tension up and down your legs, deliberately tighten those already tense muscles even more.
+For example, let's say that a few minutes before your race, throw or jump you notice tension up and down your legs, deliberately tighten those already tense muscles even more.
 Hold the muscle tension for 10 seconds and as you do so, be sure that your concentration is on the feeling of the tension in your leg muscles.
 Then say to yourself, "let go," and as you do, slowly release all the muscle tension in that area.
 Then, repeat the sequence of deliberately tightening the muscles, holding the tension for 10 seconds and releasing.
-This is a very quick and effective way for you to loosen yourself up right before that big game or important tryout.
+This is a very quick and effective way for you to loosen yourself up right before that big event.

-Using Imagery For Relaxation
+#8 Using Imagery For Relaxation

 You can also effectively calm yourself down by using your imagination to mentally take yourself to a calm, safe place.
 Sit quietly, close your eyes and imagine yourself going to a totally relaxing place like a favorite beach, mountainside, woods or vacation spot.
 Experience yourself comfortably enjoying this place in as much detail as possible, seeing, hearing and feeling everything that you would as if you were actually there.
 Allow yourself to stay in this calming place for 5 - 10 minutes at a time until you feel calm, relaxed and in control.
-Regular "visits" to this mental "relaxation room" will make it available to you under pressure, right before that big game.
-However, if you never consistently practice this exercise at home when you're completely relaxed, then you'll find that it won't be "open" and available for you when you need it under pressure.
+Regular "visits" to this mental "relaxation room" will make it available to you under pressure, right before that big competition and right before your event.
+However, if you never consistently practice this exercise at home when you're completely relaxed, then you'll find that it won't be "open" and available for you when you need it the most.

-Preparing Yourself To Play Like A Champion When It Counts The Most Using Mental Rehearsal
+Preparing Yourself To Compete Like A Champion When It Counts The Most

+Using Mental Rehearsal

-Mental rehearsal (visualization) is a very simple, yet powerful mental skill that you can regularly use to help you stay calm under competitive pressure, build confidence, quickly let go of mistakes and bad breaks and more effectively play to your potential.
-Mental rehearsal or visualization is nothing more than deliberate mental practice where you imagine, in vivid detail, (seeing, hearing, feeling, smelling), playing the perfect game from your warm-up and pre-game ritual, right through to the clock registering "0.00" including feelings of celebration and accomplishment.
+Mental rehearsal is a very simple, yet powerful mental skill that you can regularly use to help you stay calm under competitive pressure, build confidence, quickly let go of mistakes and bad breaks and more effectively play to your potential.
+Mental rehearsal or visualization is nothing more than deliberate mental practice where you imagine, in vivid detail, (seeing, hearing, feeling, smelling): running the perfect race (or whatever your event is) from your warm-up and prerace ritual, right through to crossing the finish line, including feelings of celebration and accomplishment at the very end.

-Mental rehearsal works because what you vividly imagine stimulates the nerve-muscle connections involved in the actual movements.
+Mental rehearsal works because what you vividly imagine stimulates the nervemuscle connections involved in the actual movements.
 Repetitive stimulation of these connections forms a pathway for your muscles to follow once the actual movements are undertaken.
 In this way, mental rehearsal, when it's properly done leaves you with a confident feeling of preparedness, like you've already been there.
-With sufficient practice, you can fine-tune this mental skill to the point where you can consistently raise the level of your game.
+With sufficient practice, you can fine-tune this mental skill to the point where you can consistently raise the level of your performance.

-Follow these simple guidelines to help you master the skill of mental rehearsal and better prepare you for those high pressured matches:
+Follow these simple guidelines to help you master the skill of mental rehearsal and better prepare you for those high pressured situations.

-Always start your imagery sessions with several minutes of relaxation.
+1. Always start your imagery sessions with several minutes of relaxation.
 Your imagery will be far more effective when you're completely relaxed.
 (DO NOT do imagery when you're anxious)